 According to Dr. Ian Tizard, a professor of immunology at Texas A&M University, aloe vera “comes out of the plant like a clear liquid, but when it touches human skin, it becomes a gel.
-It acts as a wound sealant in this gel state, and no other plants do so.” (source)
+It acts as a wound sealant in this gel state, and no other plants do so.”
+(1)

-Apparently the plant contains a polysaccharide that is found in lots of plants, but somehow works differently in aloe.
 “It seems to bind growth factors in wounds whereas normally they would be destroyed.
 Aloe vera polysaccharide seems to speed along the healing process much quicker,” he says.

-Fresh aloe is preferred, because as the World Health Organization puts it aloe is sensitive to “enzymatic, oxidative, or microbial degradation.” (source) According to their medicinal plants portal, aloe vera gel “has been effectively used in the treatment of first- and second-degree thermal burns and radiation burns.
+Fresh aloe is preferred, because as the World Health Organization puts it aloe is sensitive to “enzymatic, oxidative, or microbial degradation.”
+(2) According to their medicinal plants portal, aloe vera gel “has been effectively used in the treatment of first- and second-degree thermal burns and radiation burns.
 Both thermal and radiation burns healed faster with less necrosis when treated with preparations containing Aloe Vera Gel (18, 19).”

 If you’ve never grown fresh aloe, it’s very easy.
 Just keep it in a sunny window and follow these watering/repotting instructions.